MarzSaksorn/PC-wiki/README.md

 **Things that are not Vibe Coded in This Project is Each of every Articl aboute Computer**

 --------------------------------------

+# PC Wiki

+A beginner-friendly guide to computers — from buying your first PC to mastering your setup.

 ## Tech Stack